automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 ### 5.5 Customer Integrations, Configurations and Modifications

 #### 5.5.1 Customization by Customers
 *The Software* has been developed to be highly configurable and customizable by *Customers*.  *The Software* allows for functionality in *The Software* to be replaced or customized by software hooks.
-The *Customer* is encouraged to utilize existing hooks to override funcationality and to make customizations in repositories owned and maintained *Customer*.
+The *Customer* is encouraged to utilize existing hooks to override functionality and to make customizations in repositories owned and maintained *Customer*.

 #### 5.5.2 Software Layering
 *The Software* is designed to provide foundation services.
 The *Customer* is encouraged to use layering techniques in order to create customized packages and modules for internal use.  *Provider* here-by notifies *Customer* that not using *Provider* recommended layering techniques might result in additional complications during software updates.